Start the New Year With a 30-Day Trial

 I find that I do best when I take time to prepare for about a week in advance.
 I immerse myself in the new habit I want to install by reading about it, thinking about it, and imagining what it will be like.
 I hold myself back from starting until I feel a strong internal pressure to begin.
 This helps me make it through the first several days with high enthusiasm, which helps a lot since the first week is usually the hardest.

 In my next post, I’ll reveal my upcoming 30-day trial experiment, which I intend to begin on January 1st.
-In the meantime if you’d like to join me in kicking off your own 30-day trial, please share your intentions in the forums.
-For obvious reasons this is a popular time for building a new habit or breaking an old one.
-If you ever need support and encouragement along the way, the forums are always here for you, and they’re totally free.
+In the meantime I invite you to join me in kicking off your own 30-day trial.
+This is a popular time for building a new habit or breaking an old one.